Prime Factorization

 - Division method - In this method, the given number is divided by the smallest prime number which divides it completely.
 After this, the quotient is again divided by the smallest prime number.
 This step is repeated until the quotient becomes 1.
 Then, all the prime factors that are divisors are multiplied.

 - Factor tree method - In this method, the given number is placed on top of the factor tree.
-Then the corresponding pairs of factors are written as the branches of the tree.
+Then, the corresponding pairs of factors are written as the branches of the tree.
 After this step, the composite factors are again factorized and written down as the next branches.
 This procedure is repeated until we get the prime factors of all the composite factors.
+A detailed explanation of both these methods, with examples, is given above on this page.

 What is the Prime Factorization of 72, 36, and 45?